Austio/learning/the-little-schemer.md

     - takes two non-numeric atoms
     - atoms: (eq? (quote henry) (quote henry)) => #t
     - atoms: (eq? (quote henry) (quote hudson)) => #f
-  - `lat?`
-    - takes a list, true if all s-expressiosn are atoms
+  - `lat?` takes a list, true if all s-expressiosn are atoms
-  - `rember`
-    - remove a member
+  - `rember` remove a member
+  - `col` collector, used to aggregate s-expressions into lists
   - typical element - the item when constructing a list that fulfils the definition of what we are looking for
   - natural recursion - natural recurring of function, normally `fun (cdr lat)`
   - func* - convention for a function that will recur into a list